humin030/humin030.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Min Hu is currently a student in the [School of Journalism and Communication, Nanjing University](http://jc.nju.edu.cn).
-To accomplish her homework, she created this page.

 <img src="/assets/img/cat_meme.jpg" align = "middle" width = "800px">